 Perennial Verbenas.
 One of the best loved is the tall V. bonariensis, with its electrifying purple flowers.
 This is a see-through plant that can be planted anywhere in the border without obstructing the view.

 Hardy geranium, particularly G. Rozanne.
 Some hardy geraniums are thugs that multiply faster than you can keep up, but others are worth their weight in gold.
 They flower for months, block out the weeds and look amazing.Hardy geranium 'Summer skies' (pictured below) is also a pretty perennial plant that won't spread too far and flowers for much of the summer.

 Heuchera: Who would think that we would be so in love with foliage?
 Its not surprising when you see the enormous varieties of colours available, from lime green and golden yellow through to deepest burgundy and purple.
 Ground cover perfection with great contrasting potential.

 Home-grown herbs.
 The grow your own movement is stronger than ever and everyone can find space for herbs.
-Flying off the shelves this year are Oregano, mint and rosemary.
+Flying off the shelves recently are Oregano, mint and rosemary.
 They are hardy, delicious and they look great too.
-Read about herbs for the garden here.

 Exotic and more tender plants such as bananas (Musa), palms, tree ferns and olives.
 More people than ever before seem to love experimenting with exotic plants.
 We're more than happy to give the extra bit of TLC that these plants might need.
 Perhaps its a case of having plants that the neighbours dont have.
 Banana palms such as the Musa basjoo pictured below, are relatively hardy but need a bit of winter protection as their leaves can get damaged by wind and severe weather.